uawcob/directory/README.md

 If you are running a Linux server connecting to MS SQL Server, then you might be interested in the `php-sybase` package with [these configurations][15].

+There are special web server configurations declared in [`.htaccess`][16] which should be instead defined directly inside the virtual host.
+Relying on the .htaccess file will slow down your site's performance.

 Finally, there is a short [deploy script][14] to finish installation.

     ./deploy.bash